Xunnamius/project-utils/README.md

 ## Terminology

-- **repository root**: the top-level directory of a git repository and Projector project; it contains the root `package.json` file.
-This directory is also referred to as: "project root," `rootDir` (always as an absolute path), "root package" (in [npm documentation][56]), "monorepo/polyrepo/repo root," or simply "root".
+- **project root**: the top-level directory of a git repository and Projector project; it contains the root `package.json` file.
+This directory is also referred to as: "repository root," `rootDir` (always as an absolute path), "root package" (in [npm documentation][56]), "monorepo/polyrepo/repo root," or simply "root".
-- **monorepo**: a repository containing multiple packages/workspaces, each listed under the [`workspaces`][56] key in the root `package.json`.
+- **monorepo**: a git repository containing multiple packages/workspaces, each listed under the [`workspaces`][56] key in the root `package.json`.
 A monorepo is the opposite of a _polyrepo_.
 - **package**/**package root**: synonymous with a [workspace][56] in a monorepo.